Where’s the Positivity in the SEO Industry? We’re no Criminals

-I did sometimes as well by attacking the SEO bullshit crowd out there.
-These ignorant and aggressive people out to blame SEO for everything from spam to terrorism.
+The ignorant and aggressive people out there try to blame SEO for everything from spam to terrorism.

-- You decide to top relying on Google and blaming it for your misfortunes.
+- You decide to stop relying on Google and blaming it for your misfortunes.

-- You stop mistaking the way or the tools for the goals.
+- You stop mistaking the means or the tools for the goals.

 - You quit feeling or behaving like a victim or a criminal.

-You can be outspoken too but you don’t have to complain all the time.
+You can also be outspoken but you don’t have to complain all the time.

-In conventional SEO you can try it too, positivity empowers.
-Negativity hampers.
+In conventional SEO you can try it as well!
+Positivity empowers.
+Negativity obstructs.